Higher spin fields with reversed spin-statistics relation

 As mentioned above, the RSS one-particle states form pairs; for each one-particle state of the normal field there is a corresponding pair of RSS one-particle states of which one has positive scalar product with itself and one has negative scalar product with itself.
 The Feynman propagators, the (anti)commutators and the Green functions of the RSS field can also be expressed in terms of those of the normal field in a straightforward way.

+The construction is based on real fields; with a real normal field a real RSS field is associated, and complex fields are taken primarily to have the form $\psi=\frac{1}{\sqrt{2}}(\phi_1 +\ii\phi_2)$, where $\phi_1$ and $\phi_2$ are two independent, i.e.\ (anti)commuting, copies of a real field.
+Such complex fields have a very simple relation to real fields, nevertheless although the two parts $\phi_A$ and $\phi_B$ of a real RSS field do not (anti)commute, they can also be combined into a complex RSS field $\upsilon=\frac{1}{\sqrt{2}}(\phi_A +\ii\phi_B)$.
+These $\upsilon$ fields can be regarded as the fields that one obtains if one reverses the commutation properties of complex normal fields, leaving $\epsilon^{\alpha\beta}$ and the projection operator unchanged, therefore they are natural equivalent forms of the real RSS fields.

-As illustration the scalar field and the Dirac field were discussed.
+As special cases the scalar field and the Dirac field were discussed.